mobify/workshop--adaptivejs-site-1x/README.md

     @import 'templates/partials/footer
     ```

-8. Run `grunt preview`
-9. Preview the potions category page in your browser
+10. View the mobile version of the potions category page in your browser

     Your footer should now look like this: